eleni-chr/eleni-chr/README.md

-### Hi, 👋
+### 👋 Hi,

 I am a neuroscientist currently trying to discover more about neurodegeneration and neuroinflammation.
 I regularly write code for data analysis for my experiments.

-- For image processing and analysis I use MATLAB and ImageJ (Java-based).
+- For microscopy image processing and analysis I use MATLAB and ImageJ (Java-based).
-- For bioinformatics analysis I use R, and data processing toolkits run via the Linux and Windows command lines.
+- For bioinformatics analysis (data from RNA sequencing) I use R, and data processing toolkits run via the Linux and Windows command lines.

-Here are some ideas to get you started:
+My older repositories include functions I wrote for practice when learning to code.
+My newer repositories include functions I wrote for my own data analysis at work.

+Check out my website/blog: [www.elenichr.com].

 ## 🔭 I’m currently working on: